Persistence Theatre

 • We challenge discrimination and stereotype in all forms

-• We produce stories where at least 50 per cent of the text is spoken by women* character(s)
+• We produce stories where at least 50 per cent of the text is spoken by character(s) facing gender-based barriers

-• We respond to issues that affect women* and girls in our community
+• We respond to issues that affect women and girls and others facing gender-based barriers in our community

-• We re-examine universal stories traditionally told by men, through a feminist lens
+• We re-examine universal stories traditionally told by straight white abled males, through a feminist lens

 • We strive to work through an intersectional lens for gender parity